microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-bing_search.md

     # toolset.add(bing_grounding)
     ```

-3. Review the code in the `main.py` file.
-You code should look like the following:
+2. Review the code in the `main.py` file.

+    After uncommenting, your code should look like this:

     ``` python
     INSTRUCTIONS_FILE = "instructions/instructions_function_calling.txt"